bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2.6.0+20181103  Add condition for subscriber belonging to all lists selected for the campaign 2.5.1+20181003  Fix earlier regression that limited the number of attributes to 15 2.5.0+20180906  Segment according to a textarea filled with emails
+    2.6.1+20181104  When sending a campaign log an event showing the number of subscribers selected 2.6.0+20181103  Add condition for subscriber belonging to all lists selected for the campaign 2.5.1+20181003  Fix earlier regression that limited the number of attributes to 15 2.5.0+20180906  Segment according to a textarea filled with emails